 Funded by the Finnish MFA since 2008, the MIDA FINNSOM Health portfolio of projects has worked to augment the health care systems and the capacities of local health care personnel both in Somaliland and Puntland.
 A significant number of the diaspora experts under this project are from the Somali diaspora living in Finland.

 Beyond working to transfer technical skills and knowledge in the medical arena, MIDA FINNSOM Health also contributed to building the leadership, planning, and supervision capacities of local health institution staff.
 The project’s priority focus has been maternal and child health.
-The present phase of the project ends in April 2017 and the next phase of MIDA FINNSOM Health will contribute to the regional development of health sector in Somaliland.
+The project is currently in phase IV, which will end in April 2020.
+This phase of the project will contribute to the regional development of health sector in Somaliland.

 MIDA FINNSOM Health and Education South Central Somalia

 The overall objective of this this Finnish MFA funded project is to contribute to stabilization in South Central Somalia through increasing access to basic services (health and education) and creating employment opportunities for the youth.
 In pursuit of this objective, IOM will initiate 53 diaspora expert assignments out of which half will work in the health sector and half will be engaged in the education sector.
 This project aims to improve the capacity of local health and education sector institutions and local health and education professionals in South Central Somalia to provide quality health care and education to the general population.